deepalikumari/drawing/README.md

-SKETCHPY IS A PYTHON MODULE FOR ANIMATING DRAWINGS OF IMAGES. pip install sketchpy  in cmd
+SKETCHPY IS A PYTHON MODULE FOR ANIMATING DRAWINGS OF IMAGES.

+Run :- pip install sketchpy  in cmd